Resources | SCDPS Skip to main content

 Frequently Asked Questions (FAQs)

 We hope you will take the time to explore the SCDPS website for information pertaining to our mission.
 We often receive questions through e-mail or by phone regarding topics that may or may not fall under the purview of SCDPS.
-We encourage you to take a few minutes to check out our FAQ page to find answers to some of our most common inquiries.
+We encourage you to take a few minutes to check out our frequently asked questions below to find answers to some of our most common inquiries.

 Where do I pay my ticket?

-Payments must be made in the city or county in which the ticket was issued.
-The SC.gov website takes you step-by-step through this process: https://sc.gov/court-payments.
+For Uniform Traffic Tickets, payments must be made in the city or county in which the ticket was issued.
+The SC.gov website takes you step-by-step through this process at the South Carolina Court Payments webpage here.

 Has my court date been postponed?